-Change the test settings to suit your requirements
+Know how to change the test settings to suit your requirements.

-iMocha lets you customize the test settings to decide on the test's difficulty level, negative marking, cut off percentage, and test name.
+iMocha lets you customize the test settings to decide the test's difficulty level, negative marking, cut-off percentage, and test name.

 1. Test Settings